- What does anime have to do with Christianity?

 4. With love and truth.
 Turn to the Bible to find out how Jesus asks us to respond.
 We should love others, even those that persecute us, understanding that Christians will be laughed at for our beliefs.
 However, we’re not to fight back like the world; instead, tell others about the love of Christ and live a life that exemplifies this love.

 5. There are a lot of Christian anime fans out on the Internet – go to any forum, and you’ll find some.
 There are, however, a number of specifically Christian communities in anime fandom.
-Look at our list of Christian anime sites for more information.
+Look at our list of recommended sites and blogs for more information.